ammar-abagumbul/Arcade_Game/README.md

   make clean
 ```
 - Press Enter to start
-- Press 1 to start a New Game
+- Press 1 to Select Level
-- Press 2 to Load game
-- Press 3 to see Credits
+- Press 2 to see Credits
 - Press 4 to Exit
 - Tip: Press enter to skip story lines and dont forget to save (select exit) after each game!